North Jersey eating place openings you can have missed 1

 Green Fusion, Ridgewood

 What’s changed the lunch buffet?
 Fresh-made platters piled with salad, vegetables, rice, dal, homemade naan, and your choice of a veg entree, fish, bird, or lamb.
 Cost: $8 to $13.
-Restaurants are in the own family DNA, said Fati Bilgin, co-proprietor of Saray Cuisine, who hails from Ankara, Turkey.
+Restaurants are in their own family DNA, said Fati Bilgin, co-proprietor of Saray Cuisine, who hails from Ankara, Turkey.
 His father, grandfather, and uncles all ran eating places.
 Now it is his turn.

 Share